Jarrod Bowen closing in on debut England call-up by Gareth Southgate for upcoming Nations League

-Jarrod Bowen is on the verge of a first senior England call-up when Gareth Southgate names his squad later today for the upcoming Nations League matches against Hungary, Italy and Germany.
+Jarrod Bowen is on the verge of a first senior England call-up when Gareth Southgate names his squad today for the Nations League matches against Hungary, Italy and Germany, SSN's Rob Dorsett reports.

 Bowen has scored or earned an assist in 24 Premier League goals this season for West Ham - one more than the Premier League Player of the Season, Kevin De Bruyne.